 - the scope of fiduciary duties owed to pension plan beneficiaries

 - whether a constructive trust is an appropriate remedy in the event that a pension plan administrator has been found to have breached fiduciary duties owed to pension plan beneficiaries

 However, in an insolvency situation, the likelihood is that there will be an order that provides a super-priority for Debtor-in-Possession (DIP) lenders.
-Applying the doctrine of paramountcy, as the Supreme Court did in Indalex, the deemed trust will be superseded by the DIP Order.
-However, if funds remain after satisfaction of the DIP Loan, it will be open to plan beneficiaries to argue that the deemed trust continues to apply and ranks above the remaining secured creditor claims.
+Applying the doctrine of paramountcy, as the Supreme Court did in Indalex, the deemed trust will be superseded by the DIP order.
+However, if funds remain after DIP lenders have been paid, it will be open to plan beneficiaries to argue that the deemed trust continues to apply and ranks above the remaining secured creditor claims.

-The Court’s rulings are clear that employers must apprise pension plan members or their representatives of actions that may be taken under the CCAA that could affect their rights, and advise the CCAA judge when they are in a conflict of interest.
-It is also clear that where a conflict between the employer’s fiduciary duty to plan members and its obligations to shareholders exists, steps must be taken to ensure that plan members can obtain independent representation (i.e. through the appointment of representative counsel or an independent Plan administrator).
+The Court’s rulings are clear that an employer must notify pension plan members or their representatives of actions that may be taken under the CCAA that could affect their rights, and advise the CCAA judge when it is in a conflict of interest.
+It is also clear that where there is a conflict between the employer’s fiduciary duty to plan members and its obligations to shareholders, steps must be taken to ensure that plan members can obtain independent representation (e.g. through the appointment of representative counsel or an independent Plan administrator).

 In his reasons, Justice Cromwell rejected the argument that the relationship between the Indalex corporations was relevant in assessing whether to apply the constructive trust, holding that there was no legal basis to pierce the corporate veil.
 He also held that the constructive trust remedy was disproportionate to Indalex’s breach of fiduciary duty.